TanninOne/keypirinha-allmygames/README.md

 ## Change Log

+### v1.7.2
+* support for even newer appinfo.vdf format
+* no longer warn about windows apps without icon

 ### v1.7
-* support for new appinfo.vdf format (in beta as of this writing
+* support for new appinfo.vdf format (in beta as of this writing)
 * fixed: no steam games cataloged if steam config contains an invalid library folder

 ### v1.6